jacques-ackermann-ringier/The-AI-Company/README.md

 Activate in Gemini with Antigravity:
 ```
-@agency-frontend-developer review this React component
+@Company-frontend-developer review this React component
 ```

 See [integrations/antigravity/README.md](integrations/antigravity/README.md) for details.